mh884/f4sf-custom-auto-generate-prefill-link/README.md

 This code will get the Forms from the Custom Settings, and call Formstack For Salesforce Code which will generate the link and update the record for us.

-## :salesforce: install unmaged package
+## :fa-salesforce: install unmanaged package
-[unmanged package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t8W000003FMx2)
+use the following link to install package into the org [unmanged package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t8W000003FMx2)